paul-duvall/100-days-of-code/log-r3.md

 * Solved two challenges on Hackerrank, Plus Minus and Staircase
 * Listened to a podcast interview about a developer who started [as a writer](https://freecodecamp.libsyn.com/ep-57-adam-hollett-from-writer-to-developer)
 * Listened to a podcast interview with a developer who started [as a lawyer](https://secondcareerdevs.com/episodes/sonia-gupta)
+* Watched a talk by Jen Simmons called [Thinking with grid](https://vimeo.com/331578108)

 #### Project:
 * Finished styling menu items on cafe project